DIYbiosphere/sphere/about/philosophy.md

 We have a [Code of Conduct] which establishes a common understanding of what is deemed a welcoming and friendly working environment as well as establishing how to deal with unacceptable behavior and its consequences.

 ## Our Governance
-We are committed to be as open as possible while maintaining a sense of structure that is able to clearly define roles and responsabilities for users in the project.
+We are committed to be as open as possible while maintaining a sense of structure that is able to clearly define roles and responsibilities for users in the project.
 We do this by coordinating members of the development community through an organization account in GitHub: [DIYbiosphere][gh_org].
 Learn more about our Board members and Working Teams, in our [Community] page.